CatBlock/catblock/BUILDING.md

 The development environment will be created as a folder with name ```catblock_platform```, where:
 - ```platform``` is the name of the browser you are building a development environment for

-Every development environment is created in the project directory.
+NOTE: Every development environment is created in the project directory.

 ### Arguments
 This script accepts 3 arguments: